The majority of smartphones have integrated QR scanners. They use your phone’s camera to scan QR codes.

 Something to be careful with when cropping is to keep some edges available.
 If you trim too far in, it can prevent QR scanners from extracting information.

-How to Scan the QR code image in a PDF
+How to Scan the QR code in a PDF

-Notice that all of the above methods rely on apps accessing your media gallery to scan QR codes as images.
+Notice that the above methods rely on apps accessing your media gallery to scan QR codes as images.

 Before you waste paper and ink thinking you need a hard copy to take a photo, you can easily take a screenshot of the QR code.